-Jussie Smollett opens act with emotion: Attackers won’t win
+Jussie Smollett strikes emotional chord: Attackers won’t win

 But Smollett said he couldn’t do that.

 “I had to be here tonight, y’all.
-I couldn’t let those (expletives) win,” he said to screams and cheers from the packed room.
+I couldn’t let those (expletives) win,” he said to screams and cheers from the packed room of about 400 people.
 “I will always stand for love.
 I will only stand for love.”

-His small band then launched into an upbeat song and he broke into dance, wearing a simple white buttoned shirt, white sneakers and black jeans.
+His small band then launched into an upbeat song and he broke into dance, wearing a simple white buttoned shirt, white sneakers and black jeans, shuffling across the front of the stage and at times standing defiantly with a fist in the air.

-He addressed the attack again directly only toward the end of his hour-slong set.
+Smollett kept the tone mostly celebratory through his hour-long set before addressing the attack head-on toward the end of his hour-long set, when he told the crowd he wanted to clarify a few things.

-He told the crowd he wanted to clarify a few things.
-He was bruised but his ribs were not cracked.
+He said he was bruised but his ribs were not cracked.
 He went straight to the doctor but was not hospitalized, and physicians in both Chicago and Los Angeles cleared him to play but told him to be careful.

 “And above all, I fought the (expletive) back,” he said to cheers.

-Then he paused and said emphatically, “I’m the gay Tupac.”
+Then he paused and said, emphatically but with a laugh, “I’m the gay Tupac.”

+Fan Monique Davis said after the show that she was shocked he spoke so bluntly and directly about the incident, but she’s glad he did.

+“It was amazing, it was emotional, it was inspiring,” Davis said.
+“He showed everyone in the room he was strong.”

 Smollett told police the men attacked him as he walked home in Chicago early Tuesday, throwing a chemical substance at him in addition to shouting slurs and putting the rope around his neck.